Drama of McCarthy’s election may open House to more cameras

 “I’m guardedly optimistic that the speaker would consider independent media coverage, if not permanently, at least on request,” said Ben O’Connell, C-SPAN director of editorial operations.
 “We had a lot of positive feedback from both sides of the aisle.”

-There’s been little change in how the public has seen House sessions since cameras were first brought in 43 years ago, according to Susan Swain, C-SPAN’s co-CEO.
+There’s been little change in how the public has seen House sessions since cameras were first brought in almost 44 years ago, according to Susan Swain, C-SPAN’s co-CEO.
 For the most part, the podium and lawmakers who come to the front to speak are shown, but little else.
 There are exceptions when other cameras are allowed, such as when a joint session of Congress is convened for the State of the Union.

 The quirk that increased visibility that week in January was that, technically, at the time there was no speaker.
 Outgoing Speaker Nancy Pelosi, D-Calif., consented to three C-SPAN cameras, O’Connell said.